beshu-tech/readonlyrest-docs/kibana.md

 Now users that gained a session through delegated auth, can also click on the logout button in ROR for kibana and actually exit their session.

+### Custom Login link
+When you delegate authentication to an external service, you can tell ReadonlyREST to skip the classic login form entirely and redirect users to your proxy or identity provider's login screen.

+To enable this:

+1. Find your authentication proxy or identity proviedr login URL for the ROR app
+2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.custom_login_link: "https://../login"`

+The advantage of this approach is a streamlined user experience for users that login with an external IdP.
+The disadvantage is that you give up the possibility to login as a local user in ROR, as the login form will be always skipped.

 ### Caveat
 Enabling proxy auth passthrough will relax the requirement to provide a password.
 Therefore, don't enable this option if you don't make sure Kibana can **only be accessed through the reverse proxy***.